 |Download it here!|

-This work was over two years in the making, and was inspired by my partner, HJK Cardinalis, as we drove home through the beautiful canyonlands along Highway 199 in northern California.
+This work was over two years in the making, and was inspired by my partner, HJK Cardinalis, as we drove home through the beautiful canyonlands along Highway 199 in northern California and southern Oregon.
 It started with a discussion of spiritual power and weakness in human beings, and then went on to religion and the afterlife.
 We both really love Dead Like Me, the short-lived series by Bryan Fuller, and that confluence with our discussion topics started the fire.

 I didn't want it to read like a sermon, so I didn't write it like one.
 If anything, I wanted to answer Larry Niven and Jerry Pournelle's Inferno, which is one of my all-time favorite novels.
 In that story, the protagonist dies and goes to Hell.
 I personally don't believe Hell exists; and I am tired of authors avoiding Heaven.
 It's too boring, they'll tell you.
 Perhaps the standard Christian version is; but not mine.
 I suspect Heaven, which I do believe in, is infinitely more interesting, and so are its occupants, including its Creator.